ezsystems/ezplatform/INSTALL.md

     B. **Install via Composer**

-     You can get eZ Platform using composer with the following commands:
+     You can get eZ Platform using Composer with the following commands:

      *Note: composer will take its time to download all libraries and when done you will be asked to fill in some settings, including database settings.*